ncatlab/nlab-content/pages/3/5/6/7/7653/content.md

 ### Further twists

-There are various further twisted cohomological structures in string theory known or conjectured (for which possibly no smooth refinement has been constructed yet).
+There are various further twisted cohomological structures in string theory known or conjectured (for some of which possibly no smooth refinement has been constructed yet).
 We briefly list some of them.

 #### Twisted super bundle
  {#TwistedSuperBundle}